SUPA: A Lightweight Diagnostic Simulator for Machine Learning in

 arXiv Detail & Related papers (2024-03-05T23:12:47Z) - Scientific Machine Learning Based Reduced-Order Models for Plasma Turbulence Simulations [0.0]

-This paper focuses on the construction of non-intrusive Scientific Machine Learning (SciML) Reduced-Order Models (ROMs) for plasma turbulence simulations.
+This paper investigates non-intrusive Scientific Machine Learning (SciML) Reduced-Order Models (ROMs) for plasma turbulence simulations.

-We propose using Operator Inference (OpInf) to build low-cost physics-based ROMs from data for such simulations.
+We focus on Operator Inference (OpInf) to build low-cost physics-based ROMs from data for such simulations.

 arXiv Detail & Related papers (2024-01-11T15:20:06Z) - Waymax: An Accelerated, Data-Driven Simulator for Large-Scale Autonomous